 This plan is self-funded by the University of Colorado Health and Welfare Trust.
-That means all of the claims you make will be paid by the Trust, which is funded by contributions from you and other subscribers at the University of Colorado and CU Medicine.
-Anthem Blue Cross and Blue Shield/HMO Colorado (Anthem) provides administrative services for your medical benefits, including provider network contracting, member services, care management and other administrative services.
-Your prescription drug benefits are administered by CVS Caremark.
+That means all of the claims you make will be paid by the trust, which is funded by contributions from you and other subscribers at the University of Colorado, UCHealth and CU Medicine.
+Anthem Blue Cross and Blue Shield/HMO Colorado (Anthem) provides administrative services only, including provider network contracting, member services, pharmacy benefits management, care management and other administrative services.